 Gray Bathrooms

-There are many options for styling a gray bathroom so do not feel like you are going to be limited in design.
-And please know there are many more options out there beyond what we saw in this post.
-All these photos are from our projects and not all of our clients want gray bathrooms.
-But those that do really like it.
-I happen to be a big fan of gray, but it is one of many options when designing a bathroom.
+There are many options for styling a gray bathroom, so do not feel like you will be limited in design.
+And please know there are many more options beyond what we saw in this post.
+All these photos are from our projects, and not all of our clients want gray bathrooms.
+But those that do like it.
+I am a big fan of gray, but it is one of many bathroom design options.

 Gray Bathroom Design